mkner/robo-time/docs/clocks.rst

 .. py:mod:
 .. py:mod:: py_mod

-| The three most important primary clocks are Uptime Clock, World Clock,
+| The three primary clocks are Uptime Clock, World Clock,
 | and System Clock.
-The primordal clock is the Clock .
+The primordal clock is the Clock.
 Both World Clock
 | and System Clock are directly derived from Clock.
 The projects object oriented
 | design makes it easier to use the various clocks in logical and consistent way.
 |